DefGuard/docs/support-1/troubleshooting/README.md

 ## I use Multi-Factor Authentication and am disconnected after _X-time_

-location, After enabling Multi-Factor Authentication for a location, the configuration of the gateway changes.
-Without MFA, peers (devices) are persistent (always in the Kernel memory) and gateway only changed the gateway configuration if a peer is added/removed/changed.
+After enabling Multi-Factor Authentication (MFA) for a location, the configuration of the gateway changes.
+Without MFA, peers (devices) are persistent (always in the kernel memory) and gateway only changes its configuration if a peer is added/removed/changed.

 But when MFA is enabled, peers **are only added to the gateway** after successful MFA on the client (and pre-shared key exchange with client and gateway to establish a dedicated key for the session).